 Over time, Malaguzzi and other educators in Reggio gathered their ideas and opinions from many sources.
 In developing their approach they sought information from theories and philosophies of education, most notably the work of Montessori.

 Fundamental to the Reggio philosophy is the image of the child as ‘rich in potential, strong, powerful and competent.’
 The child is recognized as having his or her own values, who wants to be respected and valued for himself as well as holding respect for others and who embodies a curiosity and open-mindedness to all that is possible.
 Children are encouraged to develop their own theories about the world and how it works through exploration.

-Crucial features of this approach include:
+Crucial features of this early childhood education and development approach include:

 – Active involvement from parents in the development and management of early childhood services.

 – Contributions from parents towards the cost of their child’s education depending on their income level.

 – All children are catered for – those with disabilities are considered to have ‘special rights’ rather than ‘special needs’.